The Blue Garden

 With the late 20th-century resurgence of interest in historic landscapes, a new era of methodologies — for research, standards of restoration and rehabilitation, and devising sustainable futures for past landscape glories — has emerged.

-The Blue Garden today has been reinterpreted into a palette of lower maintenance blue and white flowering shrubs, perennials, annuals, and vines — all of which ensure that the garden’s unique ambiance will be sustained.
+The Blue Garden today has been reinterpreted into a palette of lower maintenance blue, purple, and white flowering perennials, annuals, shrubs, and vines - all of which ensure that the garden's unique design intent will be sustained.